joe7575/nanobasic-mod/manual.md

 variable$ = INPUT$("prompt")
 ```

 The INPUT$ function is used to accept input from the user.
-This input accepts
+This input is
-string values only.
+returned as string value.
 The input is terminated by pressing the Enter key.

 When an INPUT$ function is encountered, program execution pauses and a question
 mark is printed to indicate the program is waiting for data.